 If it is authentic home office design ideas you're after, find out how to create a Mid-century modern home office in our guide.

-5. Combine traditional home office design ideas with contemporary
+6. Combine traditional home office design ideas with contemporary accents

 Live in a period home, but want to experiment with a more contemporary look?
 The home office is the easiest room to achieve a nice balance between classic and contemporary.
-This home office, for instance, combines contemporary furniture with the more traditional pieces, while the upholstered chair gives the room an air of comfort and a splash of colour.
+This home office, for instance, combines a traditional desk and classic wingbone chair, with modern pink polka-dot wallpaper and open cube shelves.

 If space is really limited, you may well be able to create a decent study space in the corner of a living room or bedroom.
 Always position your desk in the corner closest to the window.